-South Africa will need to react to the uncertainties in the global environment and the challenges and opportunities it presents.
+Government priorities and policy include the enabling of job creation in South Africa, supporting government's social infrastructure and to accelerate the fight against corruption South Africa will need to react to the uncertainties in the global environment and the challenges and opportunities it presents.
 The government of South Africa, through its State of the Nation Address and the recent Budget Speech, has outlined its approach to do this, namely, through creating jobs, reducing poverty, building infrastructure and expanding the economy.

 SARS has a direct and critical role to play in supporting government's priorities.
 Below we outline a selection of government's priorities that link to our mandate, and outline the implications for SARS in the medium term.

-The State of the Nation Address, delivered by the President on the 9th February 2012, spoke of the elimination of poverty and inequality as critical points that must be attended to.
+The State of the Nation Address, delivered by the President on the 9th of February 2012, spoke of the elimination of poverty and inequality as critical points that must be attended to.